Anifacc/anifacc.github.io/_posts/2017-01-01-One-Letter-of-Hunter-S-Thompson.md

 The answer --- and, in a sense, the tragedy of life --- is that **we seek to understand the goal and not the man.**

 > we set up a goal which demands of us certain things: and we do these things.
 We adjust to the demands of a concept which CANNOT be valid.
 When you were young, let us say that you wanted to be a fireman.
 I feel reasonably safe in saying that you no longer want to be a fireman.
 Why Because your perspective has changed.
-It's not the fireman who changed, but you. **==Every man is the sum total of his reactions to experience==.** As your experiences differ and multiply, you become a different man, and hence your perspective changes.
-This goes on and on. ==Every reaction is a learning process; every significant experience alters your perspective.==
+It's not the fireman who changed, but you. **Every man is the sum total of his reactions to experience.** As your experiences differ and multiply, you become a different man, and hence your perspective changes.
+This goes on and on. **Every reaction is a learning process; every significant experience alters your perspective.**

 **So it would seem foolish, would it not, to adjust our lives to the demands of a goal we see from a different angle every day?
 How could we ever hope to accomplish anything other than galloping neurosis?**

 > The answer, then, must not deal with goals at all, or not with tangible goals, anyway.
 It would take reams of paper to develop this subject to fulfillment.
-God only knows how many books have been written on "the meaning of man" and that sort of thing, and god only knows how many people have pondered the subject.(I use the term "god only knowd" purely as an expression.)
-There's very little sense in my tryingt to give it up to you in the proverbial nutshell, beacause I'm the first to admit my absolute lack of qualifications for reducing the meaning of life to one or two paragraphs.
+God only knows how many books have been written on "the meaning of man" and that sort of thing, and god only knows how many people have pondered the subject.(I use the term "god only known" purely as an expression.)
+There's very little sense in my trying to give it up to you in the proverbial nutshell, beacause I'm the first to admit my absolute lack of qualifications for reducing the meaning of life to one or two paragraphs.

 ---